 7.1 Playoff Divisions

 To provide a fair chance for players of all skill levels to compete in the playoffs, the league is separated into playoff divisions based on league size.
-Leagues with 8 or fewer players will consist of a single division.
-Leagues having over 9 players will be divided into two divisions (A and B), with A Division containing the top-ranked players.
-Leagues having more than 22 players will be divided into three divisions (A, B and C).
-The chart following this section further explains division breakdowns.
+The chart following this section explains division breakdowns.

 7.2 Awarding Playoff Spots

 All league players that participate in at least 50% of the matches are eligible to play in the playoffs.
-How many players are grouped into each division will depend on the number of eligible players (see chart below).
-There must be at least 8 players in the “remainder” in order for there to be a playoffs for that division.
+The number of players grouped into each division will depend on the number of eligible players (see chart below).

 |Players per division|